 Should I tell the other driver if I think the accident was my fault?

-Car accidents are rarely cut and dry.
-The issue of fault is often subjective rather than objective.
+Car accidents are rarely cut and dry, and the issue of fault is often subjective.
 While you may think the accident was clearly your fault, you may not realize the other driver also played some part.
 As a result, your degree of fault may be considerably less than you initially thought.

 Should I contact the other driver’s insurance company?